CiscoDevNet/terraform-provider-intersight/website/docs/r/notification_account_subscription.html.markdown

 This complex property has following sub-properties:
   + `key`:(string) The string representation of a tag key.
   + `value`:(string) The string representation of a tag value.
+* `type`:(string) The chosen subscription type imposes it is own validation rules.When 'email' type is chosen, actions array can contain only one entry and it is entry should be of canbe only notification.SendEmail; conditions can contain only notification.AlarmMoCondition and conditiontypes should be unique.When the 'webhook' type is chosen, the actions array can contain only one entry and it is entry should be of canbe only notification.TriggerWebhook; conditions can contain up to a limited amount of entries and all of themshould be of type notification.MoCondition.* `email` - Email type requires usage of notification.SendEmail complex types for actionsand notification.AlarmMoCondition complex types for conditions.* `webhook` - Webhook type requires usage of notification.TriggerWebhook complex types for actionsand notification.MoCondition complex types for conditions.
+* `verify`:(string) Used to verify the actions of the Subscription MO.
+For a 'webhook' type Ping event is sent to verifythat the webhook server is accessible.
+For an 'email' type there will be a verification email sent.* `none` - No actions will be verified.
+Default value.* `all` - All actions will be re-verified.
+The previous state of the verification will be preserved.
 * `version_context`:(HashMap) -(ReadOnly) The versioning info for this managed object.
 This complex property has following sub-properties:
   + `interested_mos`:(Array)